sanichi/mio/README.md

 ## MIO

-A bundle of mini-web-apps, some of which are only accessible with a password, for Mark Orr's personal use.
+A bundle of mini-web-apps (some of which are only accessible with a password) mainly for my own use.

 * Mass graphs and data
 * Investment fund data